neuropsychomancy/manifesto/README.md

 # The Neuropsychomancer Manifesto

-Neurpsychomancy is the art of integrating a large number of information in order to accurately predict the behaviour of a person.
+Neuropsychomancy is the art of integrating a large number of information in order to accurately predict the behaviour of a person.

 It is an applied branch of psychology focused on the correlates between personality and other measurable features.